17+ Middle Grade March Book Recommendations

 Middle Grade Books I've Shared Before

-Jasmine Warga's Other Words for Home (Libro.fm | Bookshop.org): I absolutely LOVED this brilliant middle-grade novel in verse.
+Jasmine Warga's Other Words for Home (Bookshop.org | Libro.fm): I absolutely LOVED this brilliant middle-grade novel in verse.
 Warga covers so many important topics here in a beautiful, moving way that also propels forward the story.
 When the book begins, we meet Jude and her family and learn about the tension in Syria between people who want democracy and others who want the stability that comes with things remaining the same.
 Because of the instability in Syria, it's eventually decided that Jude will go with her newly pregnant mother to America, where her mother's brother already lives with his family.
 Read my full review of this brilliant book here.
+We also discussed this one as a book club pick on episode 270.

 What middle grade books are you loving?
 Let us know what we should add to our list!